-This Internal Audit charter defines the role, authority, independence, scope, roles and responsibilities of the Internal Audit function at OakNorth Bank.
-It is approved annually by the Board Audit and Compliance Committee.
+This Internal Audit charter defines the role, authority, independence, scope, roles and responsibilities of the Internal Audit function at OakNorth Bank plc.
+It is approved annually by the Board Audit Committee.

 The key regulatory authorities that prescribe requirements and guidance for Internal Audit are the Prudential Regulatory Authority (PRA), the Financial Conduct Authority (FCA), the Financial Reporting Council (FRC) via the UK Corporate Governance Code and the Chartered Institute of Internal Auditors (IIA).
 In fulfilling its remit, Internal Audit will undertake its role in line with best practice principles and recognised standards as outlined by the IIA; specifically compliance at all times with the IIA’s code of professional conduct and code of ethics; the international standards for the professional practice of Internal Auditing; the IIA’s policy for continuing professional development and the IIA’s guidance on effective internal audit in financial services.

-Any breaches of this Charter must be reported to the Chairman of the Board Audit and Compliance Committee and the Chief Risk Officer as appropriate.
+Any breaches of this Charter must be reported to the Chairman of the Board Audit Committee and the Chief Risk Officer as appropriate.

 The Internal Audit report may include management’s response and corrective action taken or to be taken in regard to the specific findings and recommendations.
 Management’s response, whether included within the original audit report or provided thereafter (i.e. within thirty days) by management of the audited area should include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.